This week: Thanksgiving facts that fail.

 “Consumers who shopped on Thanksgiving Day” last year, according to the National Retail Federation.
-That’s up 27 percent from 2012.
+That’s up 27 percent from 2012, hinting that people care more about sales than about giving thanks.
+(Once again: Holidays suck.)
 Who knows how much higher it climbed yesterday.

 “Injuries requiring medical attention from car crashes during the Thanksgiving holiday weekend,” as predicted by the National Safety Council.
 The NSC also estimates “367 to 474 deaths.”